PauloHenriqueMelo/teambrazil/README.md

 # teambrazil

 **teambrazil** is an R package designed to download and preprocess microdata from Brazil’s Hospital Information System (SIH), specifically the RD (internment) files from [DataSUS](http://www.datasus.gov.br).
-It is similar in purpose to [microdatasus](https://github.com/rfsaldanha/microdatasus) but is **entirely in English**, offers a simplified workflow for specifying monthly data pulls, and provides slightly different variable labeling conventions.

-With **teambrazil**, you can:
+With this package, you can:

 - Download raw `.dbc` files from DataSUS’s FTP server for one or more Brazilian states and a specific **year-month**.
 - Seamlessly merge data from multiple states into a single `data.frame`.
 - Convert or label key SIH variables (e.g., diagnoses, procedures, race, sex) into human-readable categories.